Reserve a campsite for the 2023 camping season starting March 1, 2023 at 9:00am!

 Come join us for a day of outdoor adventure and exploration!
-We’ve got caves, hiking trails, canoeing, and more – and we’re less than two hours away from the GTA!
-Or, spend a few days with us in our campground to thoroughly enjoy everything we have to offer.
+We’ve got hiking trails, canoeing, and more – and we’re less than two hours away from the GTA!
+Spend a few days with us in our campground to thoroughly enjoy everything we have to offer.

 Day Use for Picnic Shelter:

 - Seniors $55.00

 - Campsite, Unserviced / Week (7 days) $294.00

 - Additional Vehicle at Campsite / Night $19.00